 Unlike DWAI-Drugs, DWAI-Combination requires impairment under the influence of not only one drug but either of two factors:

-As with DWAI-Drugs, the level of impairment must rise to the degree where the individual is no longer capable of operating the vehicle as a reasonable and prudent driver.
+As with DWAI-Drugs, the People must show the combined influence actually impaired, to any extent, the physical and mental abilities needed to operate a vehicle as a reasonable and prudent driver.
 Being convicted of DWAI-Combination imposes the same penalties under DWAI-Drugs.

 Satisfied Client Reviews